 Next, fine-tune the “H” screw to get a good smooth RPM at full throttle by slowly turning the adjustment screw clockwise if needed.
 Don’t over-adjust and allow the RPMs to increase too much or you will damage the engine.

 Bad Spark Plug on a Stihl Leaf Blower

-A dirty or broke spark plug won’t provide the consistent spark needed to run the leaf blower.
+A dirty or broken spark plug won’t provide the consistent spark needed to run the leaf blower.
 It may provide intermittent spark causing the saw to lose power and possibly die.

 Inspect the condition of the spark plug tip.
-If it is very dark in color, has a broke porcelain or burnt electrode, the spark plug must be replaced.
+If it is very dark in color and has a broke porcelain or burnt electrode, the spark plug must be replaced.